spion/async-compare/README.md

   (like [suspend](https://github.com/jmar777/suspend))
 - promises - promises to-the-max using [when](http://github.com/cujojs/when) (needs improvement, may have bugs)
 - primiseish - a slightly less agressive promise implementation
+- qasync - generators, promises and Q.async
-- fibrous - based on the [goodeggs fibers library fibrous](http://github.com/goodeggs/fibrous)
+- fibrous - using fibers with [fibrous](http://github.com/goodeggs/fibrous)
 - original - the original solution, vanilla callbacks, a bit pyramidal
 - flattened - flattened variant of the original via named functions
 - catcher - original with `domain.intercept`-like errors handling micro-library